Harish-Patill/C_Practice/README.md

 # C Practice
-Just me doing my C Programming and Github practice in this repo.
+Doing my C Programming and Github practice in this repo.

 ---